glotaran/pyglotaran/CONTRIBUTING.rst

    tests, including testing other Python versions with tox::

     $ flake8 glotaran tests
-    $ python setup.py test or py.test
+    $ python setup.py test

-    $ tox
+..

-   To get flake8 and tox, just pip install them into your virtualenv.
+    Hopefully we can soon get all tests running with pytest and tox

 6. Commit your changes and push your branch to GitHub::